Khan/perseus/README.md

 ## Mini-Projects

 Want to help out?
-Here are some well-scoped problems for you:
+Here are some well-scoped improvements we could use:
-- **Allow validation of user input for the renderer:** At the moment, we have a file, test.html, which has an editor on the left and a renderer on the right.
+- **Allow validation of user input for the item-renderer in test.html:** At the moment, we have a file, test.html, which has an editor on the left and a renderer on the right.
   On the top-left is a "Score" button which allows you to see in the console what is returned `{correct: true, empty: false, message: "hi"}` given the input on the